iddevelper/docker-django-webpack-skeleton/README.md

 You can make a pull request if you like project and ready to help with documentation.

 Quick start:
+Init git:
+> git init
+> git add
+> git commit -m "init project"

+start Django:
 > docker-compose build
+> docker-compose run db
 > docker-compose run manage migrate
-> docker-compose run createsuperuser
 > docker-compose up

 What's New: